How Long Does Methadone Stay in Your Body

 Methadone was not clinically tested until 1947.
 In this same year, the pharmaceutical company Eli-Lilly began manufacturing methadone under the trade name Dolophine, labeling it a pain reliever (In fact, in Latin, dolophine translates to pain end).

 In the 1960s, the US was facing rising rates of heroin abuse.
 Researchers recognized that methadone, being a synthetic opiate, could safely help heroin users during the withdrawal process by reducing drug cravings.
-According to the Center for Substance Abuse Research at the University of Maryland, by 1964, the medical community widely accepted that methadone could be used an opioid replacement therapy.
+By 1964, methadone was being used for opioid replacement therapy in treatment clinics.
 In 1971, the federal government helped to expand and regulate the use of methadone in the field of addiction treatment.
 In 2001, methadone regulations were modified to improve accessibility.

 As the history of methadone reflects, over time, there has been ongoing medical approval of this drug and a widening of its availability.